© Galerie MX

 Graffiti art and posters

 Founded as part of the long-running Under Pressure urban culture festival, Fresh Paint promotes new street art and graffiti movements in Montréal and around the world at the festival and in pop-up locations.
 From film posters to contemporary art prints, L'Affichiste in Old Montréal seems to have it all, while BBAM!
 Gallery mixes pop art and jazz vinyl in Saint Henri.
-Mile End is also where you'll find Expozine small press fair every November and Puces POP in September, both featuring highly affordable limited-edition prints, postcards and posters.
+Mile End is also where you'll find Expozine small press fair every November and Puces POP in September and in May, both featuring highly affordable limited-edition prints, postcards and posters.
 And go to the Village in late-June and early-July when Ste.
 Catherine Street is full of art for sale during Mtl en Arts!